The 15th edition of the Sharjah Biennial, originally planned to take place in March 2021, is now scheduled for March 2022.

 In his written plans for SB15, which he began developing in spring 2018, Enwezor envisioned the Sharjah Biennial as not only a module for dealing with the disruptive power of artistic monolingualism, but also as a horizon of the possible for conceiving another theoretical space for thinking historically in the present.
 Enwezor’s curatorial concept for the Biennial affirmed his insistence on the art exhibition as a platform for engaging with history, politics and society and how these shape our global present.

-The 2020 edition of Sharjah Art Foundation’s annual March Meeting, will be organised around the title and theme of SB15, Thinking Historically in the Present.
-MM 2020 will focus on the 30th anniversary of the Sharjah Biennial, bringing together former Sharjah Biennial curators, artistic directors and artists as well art historians and critics to examine the role of the Biennial in the region and in the global contemporary art scene.
-Details about the MM 2020 programme, running from 21 to 23 March 2020, will be available in late 2019.
+he 2021 edition of Sharjah Art Foundation’s annual March Meeting, will be organised around the title and theme of SB15, Thinking Historically in the Present.
+MM 2021 will focus on the 30th anniversary of the Sharjah Biennial, bringing together former Sharjah Biennial curators, artistic directors and artists as well art historians and critics to examine the role of the Biennial in the region and in the global contemporary art scene.
+Details about the MM 2021 programme, which is set to take place in March 2021, will be available in the coming months.

 Okwui Enwezor (1963, Calabar, Nigeria–2019, Munich) was a curator, critic and art historian.
 Enwezor’s curatorial projects alternated between ambitious international exhibitions that sought to define their moment and historically driven, encyclopedic museum shows.
 His major projects include the Venice Biennale (2015), Paris Triennale (2012), Gwangju Biennale (2008), Seville Biennial (2006) and documenta 11 (1998–2002), and he served as Artistic Director of the Second Johannesburg Biennale (1997).
 Enwezor’s groundbreaking museum exhibitions include Postwar: Art Between the Pacific and the Atlantic, 1945–1965, Haus der Kunst, Munich (2016); Rise and Fall of Apartheid: Photography and the Bureaucracy of Everyday Life, International Center of Photography, New York (2012); Archive Fever: Uses of the Document in Contemporary Art, International Center of Photography, New York (2008); Snap Judgments: New Positions in Contemporary African Photography, International Center of Photography, New York (2006); The Short Century: Independence and Liberation Movements in Africa, 1945–1994, Museum Villa Stuck, Munich (2001); and In/Sight: African Photographers, 1940–Present, Guggenheim Museum, New York (1996).